 7. Make a purchase!

-Hosts allow you to stay on their property for free, thus saving you the cost of an overnight site at a campground.
+Hosts allow you to stay on their property, thus saving you the cost of an overnight site at a campground.
 Be sure to compensate them for their generosity by making a purchase.
 This could include anything from a few bottles of wine to some fruit, a six-pack of beer, admission to their museum, or whatever other service or product the host provides.
 In this way, you are supporting a small business, while also showing gratitude to your host for allowing you to stay.

 8. Don’t overstay your welcome